The Round Tower

 This walk also leads to the library hall, which once housed the entire book collection of the university.
 The famous Danish writer H.C.
 Andersen used to visit the library and he found inspiration for his work here.
 Today the hall serves as the framework for exhibitions of art, culture, history, and science.

 Floating glass floor

-As a new attraction you can now see the tower's core by standing on a glass floor, hovering 25 metres above the ground.
+As a new attraction, you can now see the tower's core by standing on a glass floor, hovering 25 meters above the ground.
 The glass is more than 50 mm thick and can carry up to 900 kg per square meter.